When I started in 1986, this was your outdoor kitchen:

 You can customize your finishes without waiting 6-8 months for delivery.
 They have models with only a 2-4 week lead time.

 It's the best out-of-the-box solution, plus the prices are reasonable, usually starting at $7,000.

 How to Design an Outdoor Kitchen: Key Takeaways

 It all starts with who will be helping you.
 Make sure they are qualified.

 Start with your entertainment strategy of what you will use or want.
 Pick the products, cooking, storage, and refrigeration.

 Then chalk it off or draw it out.

 If you are thinking about building an outdoor kitchen, start roughing electrical and plumbing early.

 Look at alternatives.
 In this case, out of the box solutions are good to eliminate delays and blowing up your budget.

-You can now have any appliances for your outdoor kitchen.
-Just plan well, so you can enjoy it fully later.
+You can now have any type of Grill, accessory, and appliance for your outdoor kitchen.
+Just plan well so that you can enjoy it fully later.